haitaim/wizard-book/chapter1/exercises.md

 8
 ```

 h(n) = 2 if n = 1

        2^h(n - 1) if n > 1

 Some initial values of evaluation

 h(1) = 2

 h(2) = 2^2

 h(3) = 2^2^2

 etc...

 Based on the above, we can remove the recursive definition Knuth up-arrow
 notation.

 h(n) = 2^^n

-Wolfram refers to this as a power tower
+Wolfram refers to this as a power tower.
-Wikipedia refers to this as tetration
+Wikipedia refers to this as tetration.

 Work:

-if n = 1
+If n = 1

 ```
 (A 2 1)
 2
 ```

-if n = 2
+If n = 2

 ```
 (A 2 2)